mui/material-ui/docs/src/pages/customization/overrides/overrides.md

 ### Using the dev tools

 The browser dev tools can save you a lot of time.
-The Material-UI's class names [follow a simple pattern](/css-in-js/advanced/#class-names) in development mode:
+Material-UI's class names [follow a simple pattern](/css-in-js/advanced/#class-names) in development mode:
 `Mui[component name]-[style rule name]-[UUID]`.

 Let's go back to the above demo.
 How can you override the button label?